miethe/meatybytes/content/posts/OpenShift/OCP Features/Overview/Core Foundations/Networking/Network Basics/index.md

 ## Introduction

-Networking is the lifeblood of modern cloud applications.
-In the world of Kubernetes and OpenShift, it plays a critical role in connecting applications and services.
-Whether you're a seasoned platform engineer or a DevOps enthusiast looking to understand the nuts and bolts of OpenShift and Kubernetes networking, this blog post is your deep-dive into the foundational concepts.
-We'll cover everything from container networking basics to different networking design patterns in OpenShift for various scenarios.
-Let's get started!

-[//]: # "!IMAGE-HERE!: Infographic showing the high-level view of networking in OpenShift and Kubernetes"
+Welcome back to [MeatyBytes.io](/), where the technical juices are always flowing!
+I'm Nick Miethe, your resident OpenShift enthusiast and [homelab](/topics/homelab) hobbyist.
+When I'm not nerding out over the intricacies of [Platform Engineering](/topics/platform-engineering), I can be found setting up servers, 3D printing, or capturing the world through a camera lens.
+But today, we're diving back into the world of OpenShift, more specifically, the intricate labyrinth that is container networking.

+### Synopsis

+Networking is the lifeblood of modern cloud applications, yet it is often either overlooked, or seen as a complex and even daunting facet of OpenShift and Kubernetes.
+Its significance, however, is indisputable.
+It underpins every communication, every service interaction, and every data transfer within your cluster.
+That's why understanding it thoroughly can give you unprecedented control and efficiency in your cluster management.

+In this post, we'll dissect the fundamentals of container networking, both in **OpenShift** and **Kubernetes**.
+Starting with an *overview of primary concepts* for container and Kubernetes networking, we'll then build into *OpenShift-specific networking* topics.
+Finally, we'll finish off with *multiple OCP networking design patterns* to understand how they fit into the bigger picture.

+This comprehensive exploration is aimed to arm you with the knowledge you need to optimize your networking architecture, troubleshoot with greater effectiveness, and leverage the full power of your OpenShift and Kubernetes deployments.
+Join me as we lift the lid off this critical component of our containerized world and explore what lies beneath.

+We've got a journey ahead of us, so let's dive in!

 ## Container Networking: The Basics

 Containers are lightweight and isolated runtime environments.
 To interact with other containers and the external world, they need to network.
 Each container gets its own network namespace, meaning it has its own IP address, subnet, and routing table.

-The **Container Network Interface** (CNI) is a key player here.
+The *Container Network Interface* (**CNI**) is a key player here.
 It's a specification and a set of libraries for configuring network interfaces in Linux containers.
 The CNI allows containers to get an IP address and be reachable, without knowing the details of the networking environment.

+At an even lower level, *Open vSwitch*, or **OVS**, provides a programmable virtual switch at the OS layer, allowing tools such as the CNI to provide networking capabilities for pods in Kubernetes.
+You can read more on the implementation of CNIs in our prior post [deep diving CNIs]({{< ref "cni" >}}), and stay tuned for a deep dive on the physical layer of container networking!

 ![Flow of traffic through OVS](ovs-arch-network-multi-node.png)